stevenclouston/search_engine/readme.md

 git clone https://github.com/stevenclouston/demo_search_engine.git
 ```

-Navigate to the installation folder in Terminal.
+Navigate to the installation folder in terminal.

 Enter the line ```ruby search_application.rb``` in terminal.
 This will start the console application